-Here in California, chickpeas are a winter crop that is usually started around the first frost date.
+Here warm regions, chickpeas are a winter crop that is usually started around the first frost date.
 To speed the process, you can start chickpea seeds indoors, in pots, several weeks ahead of time, as long as you can provide them with enough sunlight and protection from summer heat.
 Transplant seedlings into the garden when they are 4 to 5 inches tall.
 Chickpeas prefer full sun.
 They can be grown in partial shade, but you won’t get nearly the same production.

 Chickpea seeds are planted deeply, from 1-1/2 to 2 inches deep.
 Contrary to popular myth, do not soak chickpea seeds before planting, or water heavily after planting, as this makes them susceptible to cracking.
 Seeds should be planted 3 to 6 inches apart and thinned to 6 inches between plants.
 If you are growing chickpeas in rows, space rows 18 to 24 inches apart.
 Your chickpeas will be ready to harvest in approximately 100 days.
 Chickpeas do not handle competition from weeds very well, so you need to stay on top of them.
 Also, high boron levels can stunt chickpea growth, so be sure to get your soil tested.
 There are also a few pests and diseases you’ll need to watch for.